justinmchase/coleslaw/README.md

 })()
 ```

-This code can be `eval`'d or saved to a file where it could then be `require`d instead.
+This code can be eval'd or saved to a file and require'd instead.
 The object generated is called a `model definition`.

 ### Model Builders
 Next, you can leverage various model builders which convert the model definitions into various tiers of your application.